-It is unjust to say we have corrupted them, that we have taught them a vice to which we are ourselves not addicted; both French and English are in general fober: we have indeed given them the means of intoxication, which they had not before their intercourse with usy but he must be indeed fond of praifing them, who makes a virtue of their having been fober, when water was the only liquor with which they were acquainted.
+It is unjust to say we have corrupted them, that we have taught them a vice to which we are ourselves not addicted; both French and English are in general sober: we have indeed given them the means of intoxication, which they had not before their intercourse with us; but he must be indeed sond of praising them, who makes a virtue of their having been sober, when water was the only liquor with which they were acquainted.

-From all that I have observed, and heard of these people, it appears to me an uni doubted fact, that the most civilized Indian nations are the most virtuous a fact which makes directly against Rouseau's ideal systems in topic of a constitution as a swall to avoid drinking a run y to an ele u of gi
+From all that I have observed, and heard of these people, it appears to me an undoubted fact, that the most civilized Indian nations der its rrupted vice to d; both per: we of inre their indeed virtue water y were d heard an un-Indian nations nations are the most virtuous; a fact which makes directly against Rousseau's ideal fystem.

-Indeed all fyltems make against, instead of leading to, the discovery of fruth.
-Mil ..
+Indeed all fystems make against, instead of leading to, the discovery of truth.